MrWHBaker/igme-206-Baker/Projects/project1_shmup/README.md

 -   Camera Orientation: Side view
 -   Camera Movement: The camera wont actually move, but the game will simulate leftward scrolling
--   Player Health: 3 hit points
+-   Player Health: 5 hit points
--   End Condition: Run out of health or last until the end of the level
+-   End Condition: Run out of health
--   Scoring: Landing shots while missing as few as possible
+-   Scoring: Defeating enemies
 -   Edge of Screen Interaction: Stop

 ### Game Description

 The player controls an alien in a flying saucer, fending off the U.S. military as it tries to flee earth.
-Survive long enough for your hyperdrive to power up, and don't let the government shoot you down!
+Survive as long as you can and don't let the government shoot you down!

 ### Controls

 -   Movement
-    -   Up: UP arrow
+    -   Up: W
-    -   Down: DOWN arrow
+    -   Down: S
-    -   Left: LEFT arrow
+    -   Left: A
-    -   Right: RIGHT arrow
+    -   Right: D
 -   Fire: Mouse Click

 ## You Additions